DIAGNijmegen/rse-gcapi/docs/usage/retries/handling_limits.md

 Grand Challenge has several limits in place to ensure fair use and system reliability.

 One such limit you could run into is the maximum number of uploads.
+Uploads are temporarily stored before being processed in the background and automatically cleaned up afterward.

+If you hit the limit during a function call (e.g. `add_case_to_archive`) the uploads will remain unassigned.

+The uploads will eventually be cleaned up automatically, but can temporarily block creating any new uploads until that happens.

-Uploads are kept prior to being processed by background processes and removed after.
-If you naïvely keep re-doing the function call (e.g. `add_case_to_archive`) every few seconds you might unintentionally be blocking yourself by orphaned uploads.
-These will eventually be cleaned up but they can temporarily prevent new uploads.
+If you retry the function call before enough uploads have been cleaned up, you might unintentionally be blocking yourself by creating yet more unassigned uploads.

-The user-upload limit being reached is generally reported by a 400-coded response from Grand Challenge which will tell you:
+The upload limit being reached is generally reported by a 400-coded response from Grand Challenge which will tell you:

 > "You have created too many uploads.
-Please try later."
+Please try again later."

 One solution could be to use a retry strategy to catch these responses, wait for a while, and continue from where your program initially ran into these limits.